ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 A Data Steward makes a call to the UOS to create a new `UploadContext`, specifying the ID(s) of the user(s) who will upload files.
 The UOS calls the UCS's `POST /contexts` endpoint to create the actual `UploadContext` with the state set to `OPEN`.
 The UCS issues an outbox event, which is consumed by the Work Package Service.
+The CRS also gets this outbox event, but ignores it.
+The CRS only cares if an `UploadContext` is *deleted* or *closed*, and in both cases revokes any linked claims.
-Afterward, the UOS makes subsequent calls to the CRS to award upload claims to the user(s) for the given `UploadContext` (specified by ID).
+Finally, the UOS makes subsequent calls to the CRS to award upload claims to the user(s) for the given `UploadContext` (specified by ID).
 Without this claim, the user cannot create a work package or upload files.